-- In order to add or drop a course, the student will need to complete the Course Add-Drop Form found at www.Future.Edu/for-students. - The deadline for adding a course will be one week from the first day of the course in question. - Dropping a course after the start of the semester will have financial implications, see Tuition Refunds. - Students may withdraw from a course up until two weeks before the end of the semester in order to remove
+- In order to add or drop a course, the student will need to complete the Course Add-Drop Form found at www.Future.
+Edu/for-students. - The deadline for adding a course will be one week from the day of the first meeting of the course in question. - Dropping a course after the start of the semester will have financial implications, see Tuition Refunds. - Students may drop a course up until two weeks before the end of the semester in order to remove the course from the

-- the course from the transcript.
+- transcript.
 This coincides with the deadline for requesting an incomplete.
-As outlined in Tuition Refunds, there would be no tuition refund. - Completely withdrawing from a semester will be treated as withdrawing from each course that the student is enrolled in and will necessitate completing the Course Add-Drop Form.
+As outlined in Tuition Refunds, there would be no tuition refund if a course is dropped after Week 5. - Completely withdrawing from a semester will be treated as withdrawing from each course that the student is enrolled in and will necessitate completing the Course Add-Drop Form.